Reonu/MM-Recomp-Scene-Replacement-PoC/README.md

 This is an example scene replacement for Majora's Mask Recompiled.

+This is not finished nor throughly tested and may introduce bugs in its current state.

 ### Building
 * First, run `make` (with an optional job count) to build the mod code itself.
 * Next, run the `RecompModTool` utility with `mod.toml` as the first argument and the build dir (`build` in the case of this template) as the second argument.